huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 <img src="Images/cloudicon.JPG">

-After adding the cloud we now need to configure it
+After adding the cloud, it is now time to configure it

 - Click on the cloud and go to the "TAP Interfaces" tab
 - Check the that tap1 has been added
 - Cable R1 to the cloud according to the topology

 We will now configure R1's interface that connects with the TAP interface with an ip address